data-govt-nz/schema/README.md

     ]
 ```

+## Generating a data.json from a CSV file
+This GitHub repositoy also contains a small Node.js application to convert a stocktake of open datasets and accompanying files or API endpoints into the correct data.json format for auto harvesting on data.govt.nz.

+### Populating your CSV
+The name of the columns generally references the property names in the data.json schema (see above for the names, descriptions and examples of the metadata to supply.
+To make filling out your stocktake easier we have made a few additionals to the columns held in the CSV file so you can provide certain metadata in plain English rather than the more technical standards (however if you'd rather hold your stocktake in the ISO standards the conversion tool will respect this).

+### CSV column dot notation for nested metadata
+The converstion tool uses a dot (.) notation to store nested values as they appear in the data.json file.
+For example:

+`"publisher": {"name": ""}` in the json file would be stored in the CSV file column with the heading `publisher.name`.

+See the `example.csv` to get an idea of how to prepare this file for conversion.

+### What to do when a dataset has many related files?
+No problem, the CSV format can handle this situation.
+All the metadata relating to the dataset and files is entered on the same row in the CSV file.

+For each individual file or API endpoint you will add a series of columns using the dot notation mentioned above.
+You will also add a number reference starting at 0 to ensure each column has a unique name (this is important!).

+For example, you are required to provide the `downloadURL`, `title` and optionally, the `format` of each dataset file.
+If you had 2 files relating to your dataset, you would express these in the same row as your dataset metadata using the following headings:

+`distribution.0.downloadURL`,`distribution.0.title`,`distribution.0.format`,`distribution.1.downloadURL`,`distribution.2.title`,`distribution.3.format`

+If your URL relates to an API endpoint you can replace `downloadURL` with `accessURL` (refer to the metadata schema earlier in this document for other properties and values you can make use of).

+### How to generate your data.json file

+#### Option 1: Run the tool yourself
+ 1. Install `node.js` and the `npm` package manager which you can get at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
+ 2. Install [`git`](https://git-scm.com/downloads) and clone this git repository to your computer.
+ 3. Using the command line or other tool, run the `node install` command, this will install any other modules and related dependancies required to run the data.json conversion tool.
+ 4. Navigate into the root directory of this code and run the following command to perform the conversion: `node convert.js --url https://www.YOURAGENCY.govt.nz --file /PATH/TO/FILE/datasets.csv --output /PATH/TO/DIRECTORY`

+ * --url: your agency website address.
+ * --file: the path to your CSV stocktake file.
+ * --output: the path to where the resulting data.json will be saved, ensure you include the tailing `/` on the end of the path.

+#### Option 2: Contact data.govt.nz support
+If running a Node tool is not for you, then you can get in touch with the data.govt.nz support team to arrange to run your CSV file through the tool at our end.
+If your CSV is well maintained and in good order this should not take long and if offered as a free service.
+If you require some help or a clean up of your CSV stocktake that takes more than an hour we may charge an hourly rate for this additional service (our team will discuss this with you before running the conversion tool).

+You can contact data.govt.nz suppport at [info@data.govt.nz](mailto:info@data.govt.nz) to arrange this service.

 ## Where to put your data.json file

 Ideally this should reside at **https://YOURORGANISATION.govt.nz/data.json**, however as long as the url is public and conforms to the schema standard, it can be harvested into data.govt.nz.